Internship, PhD, job proposals…

 Learning outcomes:

-Attending the lectures is not mandatory but highly recommended: there is no real textbook and the provided material does not contain the entirety of what is discussed in the classroom.
+Attending the lectures is not mandatory but highly recommended: the recommended book is not a real textbook and the provided material does not contain the entirety of what is discussed in the classroom.

-Attendance to the lab sessions is mandatory, the reports and the produced source code account for 1/3 of the overall mark.
-It is perfectly possible, and even recommended, to work in cooperation with others but lab reports and source codes are 100% personal works.
-Identical reports or source codes will be considered as void.
+Attendance to the lab sessions is mandatory, the lab reports account for 25% of the overall mark.
+It is perfectly possible, and even recommended, to work in cooperation with others but lab reports must be personal works.
+Identical reports will be considered as void.

-A two hours written exam with documents accounts for the remaining 2/3 of the final grade.
-The questions and problems correspond to all labs and lectures that have been given.
-Connected devices (laptops, smart phones, tablets…) are not allowed.
+A two hours final exam accounts for 75% of the final grade.
+The exam is closed book, closed notes, except one A4-sized, double sided, cheat sheet.
+Connected devices (laptops, smart phones, tablets…) are strictly forbidden.
 Example past exams:

 You read one of these books?
 Or another that is not in the list and should?
 Please drop me note and give me some feedback.